bayramcicek/local-library/README.md

 ## The Local Library Web Application

+- A Local Library website that provides an online catalog for a small local library, where users can browse available books and manage their accounts.
-- A Local Library Web Application which I made under the MDN Express Web Framework tutorial
+- Local Library project is made under the MDN server-side programming tutorial.
 - Express / Node.js / JavaScript